 In 2013 alone, the loss was $1 billion which will cost your household an additional $250.

-- Quebec turns around and sells our hydro at cheap rates to the New England states and makes a substantial profit.
+- Quebec turns around and sells our hydro at 5 cents per kwh to bordering States.

-- Ontario pays gas plants to run continually in backup mode for wind energy.
+- Ontario pays gas plants to run as backup for wind power.

-- The first weekend in August, Ontario lost $10 million because of the highly windy days resulting in unexpected energy to the grid.
-The same situation occurred on November 9 & 10, where Ontario lost another $20 million.
-These losses are charged back to Ontario hydro consumers.
+- The first weekend in August, Ontario lost $10 million because of highly windy days resulting in unexpected power to the grid.

-- The plan to build two new nuclear reactors at Darlington was abruptly cancelled by the Liberals in October 2013 at a cost of $180 million.
-This will be charged back to the Ontario hydro consumer.
+- The plan to build two new nuclear reactors at Darlington was abruptly cancelled in October 2013 at a cost of $180 million.

-- The $1.1 billion cancellation of 2 gas plants by the Liberals will cost your household an additional $250.
+These cancellations totaled $1.1 billion which will cost your household an additional $250.